 I am not sure if I took the right way to get off the peak, but the hike down, while only a quarter of a mile was very steep and required some scrambling.
 I have to imagine there is a better way to get down, but we took it slow and were able to get down in one piece.

-All in all, I loved seeing this cave, and getting to the top of Castle Peak.
-Again I caution that this is not an easy trail once you climb out of the cave so know that coming in and bring water as there is no shade!
-That being said if you are up for an adventure like I was then you should enjoy yourself at the Cave of the Munits.
+All in all, I loved seeing this cave and getting to the top of Castle Peak.
+Again I caution that this is not an easy trail once you climb out of the cave, so know that going in and bring water as there is no shade!
+That being said, if you are up for an adventure like I was, then you should enjoy yourself at the Cave of the Munits.
 Make sure to leave me a comment if you have been and get directions below.